(20 ILCS 3440/2) (from Ch. 127, par. 2662)

 finds that existing laws do not provide equal or adequate protection for all

 human graves.
-There is a real and growing threat to the safety and
+There is a threat to the safety and

 sanctity of unregistered and unmarked graves.
 Numerous incidents in